kieran-woodrow/Threading-And-Concurrency/README.md

 # 🏷️ Project Name

-Threading and concurrency is Jav
+Threading and concurrency in java.
+The first way is using java.lang.Thread
+The second way is using java.lang.Runnable interface and to pass the runnable instance to a newly constructed object of type java.lang.Thread.

 ---
 ## 🗂️ Table Of Contents